4real3000/CMiLBench/README_ZH.md

-# CMiLBench: A Hierarchical Multitask Benchmark for Low-Resource Ethnic Minority Languages in China
+# CMiLBench: A Hierarchical Multitask Benchmark for Low-Resource Minority Languages in China

 <p align="center">
   <a href="README.md">